 Charlie, however, had a peek into the house and thought it was very basic but found some interesting artefacts including a bit of moon rock given to Laos after the first US moon landing.

 For a royal palace, it's quite sparse and not really worth the entrance fee unless you are into Laos royalty.

 If you are on a hunt for souvenirs, clothing or food, pop into the night market located near Wat Mai stretching along Sisavangvong Road to the town centre.

-The food market along with hot food also offers fruit shakes (quite weak, not the greatest shakes) a variety of cold salad and buffet style local food which is much cheaper compared to the expensive restaurants.
+The food market along with hot food also offers fruit shakes, a variety of cold salad and buffet-style Laotian food which is much cheaper than the expensive restaurants in Luang Prabang.
 Also a good option for vegetarians on a budget.

-The place is absolutely magnificent with the blue waterfall pools in the jungle, perfect for a cooling swim.
+The place is absolutely magnificent with the turquoise waterfall pools in the jungle, perfect for a cooling swim.
 So don't forget your swimsuit and GoPro (or similar), you'll love it there!

-We spent there all day cooling down in the natural pools, hiking to the top of the waterfall and just relaxing in the beautiful nature.
-Food options there are minimal plus expensive so put together a little picnic.
+We spent all day cooling down in the natural pools, hiking to the top of the waterfall and relaxing in the beautiful nature.
+Food options here are minimal plus expensive so put together a little picnic.